What is the difference between Cat5 and Cat6?

 Products related to this item:

-A network consists of different systems that are linked to each other and can exchange data with each other.
-At large internet providers and hosting companies, this exchange of data is done by means of light.
-The system that is used for this is called optical telecommunication, better known as glass fiber.
-The advantage of glass fiber is that there is theoretically no limit on the bandwidth and speed of the data stream.
-A lot of data can be communicated internally and very quickly.
-The only bottleneck in this system is the equipment that has to send the data; the routers and switches.
+A network consists of various systems that are interconnected and can exchange data.
+At major internet providers and hosting companies, this data exchange is accomplished through light.
+The system used for this is called optical telecommunications, better known as fiber optics.
+The advantage of fiber optics is that there are theoretically no limits on the bandwidth and speed of the data stream.
+Large amounts of data can be communicated internally very quickly.
+The only bottleneck in this system is the equipment that transmits the data: the routers and switches.

 Cat5 vs Cat6

-The use of fiber optic in a home is actually unnecessary.
-For example, if you have a media server connected to your television and want to stream an 8K resolution film on it, the required speed is 'only' 100 Mbit/s.
-While a copper Cat5 cable can achieve a speed of 100 Mbit/s.
-For this reason, and the relatively high purchase costs of fiber optic , a Cat5 or Cat6 cable is often used in homes.
-The big difference between Cat5 and Cat6 cables is the speed and the amount of data that can be sent.
-Cat6 also has a higher bandwidth compared to Cat5.
-You can compare this to a water pipe: if you have a wide water pipe, more water can flow through it compared to a narrower water pipe.
+Using fiber optic cable in a home is actually unnecessary.
+For example, if you have a media server connected to your television and want to stream an 8K-resolution movie, the required speed is "only" 100 Mbps.
+A copper Cat5 cable can achieve a speed of 100 Mbps.
+For this reason, and the relatively high initial cost of fiber optic cable , Cat5 or Cat6 cables are often used in homes.
+The main difference between Cat5 and Cat6 cables is the speed and the amount of data that can be transferred.
+Cat6 also has a higher bandwidth than Cat5.
+You can compare this to a water pipe: a wide pipe can carry more water compared to a narrower pipe.

 Example of speed Cat5 vs Cat6 cable